abc1929/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+- A closure would spawn whenever a function is stored into a variable.
+The functional personalDice would return a closure, so there would be a closure for dansRoll and a closure for zoesRoll.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+- The content stored within `dansRoll` remains the same, which is a closure.
+On the other hand, the result from calling `dansRoll` could certainly change, since the execution involves a `Math.random()` call that might result to 6 different numbers.

 c.
 What is the lexical scope of `newRoll`?
+- A `newRoll` only exists everytime `dansRoll` or `zoesRoll` is called, meaning that it is restricted to the function that is returned by `personalDice()`.
+So only within that function you can use this variable.

 ### Task 3 - Stretch Goals